Institutional Research & Planning

 Jie has a B.Comm.
 (Finance) from Carleton University.

-Tesia Bojorquez, Administrator/Data Analyst
+Tesia Bojorquez, Administrator/Data Analyst (on leave)

 Tesia Bojorquez joined Carleton University in June 2010.
 She had previously worked at the Autonomous University of Sinaloa (Mexico) as an administrator for a graduate program and was part of a research team where her primary role was to gather qualitative and quantitative data, and preliminary analysis in the area of International Migration.